rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>Allows poor quality 1D barcodes to be read When true, but this will adversely affect the overall decoding performance.</p>
+Allows poor quality 1D barcodes to be read When true, but this will adversely affect the overall decoding performance.
 ####Access